thinkst/opencanary/docs/starting/opencanary.rst

    }

-With that in place, we can run the daemon, and test that it logs a failed FTP login attempt to the log file.
+With that in place, we can run the daemon and test that it logs a failed FTP login attempt to the log file.

 .. code-block:: sh